-Updated: This post was originally published in June 2014.
-I took new photos and updated the post below to include more information about how to make chunky tomatillo salsa!
+Update: This post was originally published in June 2014.
+I made updates to the post below to include more information about green salsa.
+I also added a recipe video, along with step-by-step photos, showing you exactly how to make chunky tomatillo salsa at home!

-If you have been a reader of this blog for any length of time you know I love all things sauce related.
-Dips, salsas, dressings, vinaigrettes, aioli – I absolutely love them all!
-Basically, it is my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.
+Hi friends!
+Let’s talk sauces!
+I have a serious undying love for all things sauce related – dips, salsas, dressings, vinaigrettes, aiolis (you name it!), I absolutely love them all!
+It’s my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with some sort of flavorful sauce!

-Today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
-Seriously, this green tomato salsa is so delicious and I always have it on hand!
-It’s the perfect for snacking and can also easily jazz up any dish!
+So, today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
+This green tomato salsa is unbelievably delicious and I always have it on hand in my refrigerator!
+It’s the perfect dip for snacking; however, it’s also such an easy way to jazz up any dish – think enchiladas, taco salads, eggs and so much MORE!!!

 This Mexican green salsa is vibrant, bold and full of fresh flavor!
 Tangy, smoky, slightly spicy and 100% refreshing, it’s a million times better that the store-bought variety!